DreamRepo/light_calibration/README.md

 </p>

  This repository contains an example code that can be run online to analyze a calibration video using Dronpa-2.
 The code inputs the video and performs a pixel-per-pixel fit of a monoexponential.
 It maps a time constant associated to the time evolution of the fluorescence to each pixel in the image.
-The kinetic parameter $\sigma_{\lambda}$ allows to convert the time-constant map into an intensity map using the equation: $I(x,y) = \frac{1}{\sigma_{\lambda} \tau(x,y)}$.
+The kinetic parameter $\sigma_{\lambda}$ allows to convert the time-constant map into an intensity map.
+As described in the supplementary information, we use the equation taking into account the thermal relaxation which intervenes when the light intensity is low: $I(x,y) = \frac{1-k^\Delta \tau}{\sigma_{\lambda} \tau(x,y)}$.

 <p align="center">
 <a> <img src="images/readme/scheme.png" width="700"></a>